-Major General Muniruzzaman (Retd) is a former career military officer who served 38 years in active duty.
-Commissioned in the Field Artillery, he commanded a Field Artillery regiment and two artillery brigades.He has also commanded an Infantry Brigade and an Infantry Division.
-He served in a plethora of key operational staff appointments including as the Chief Operational Staff Officer of an Infantry division.
-General Muniruzzaman served as a faculty member at the Defence Services Command and Staff College (DSCSC) and has lectured at the Armed Forces War College and the National Defence College in Dhaka.
-He had the distinction of serving as the Military Secretary (Principal Military Advisor) to the President of Bangladesh.
-He later served as the Director General and CEO of the Bangladesh Institute of International and Strategic Studies [BIISS] under the Ministry of Foreign Affairs.
-He has been an appointed as a Lifetime Honourary Advisor to the board of the institute.
-He was part of and led a number of military delegations to various countries and NATO exercises.
+Major General Muniruzzaman (Retd). served in the Army for over three and a half decades.
+He was commissioned in the Regiment of Artillery and commanded a Field Artillery Regiment, two Artillery Brigades, an Infantry Brigade and an Infantry Division.
+He has served in key operational staff appointments at the Army Headquarters and also at Brigade and Division Headquarters as Brigade Major and GSO-1 (Ops) respectively.
+He has also served as a Director at Army Headquarters.
+In his long instructional career he has been a Directing Staff and Senior Instructor at the Defence Services Command and Staff College and has also been a visiting faculty at the National Defence College.
+He had the distinction of serving as the Military Secretary to the Honourable President of Bangladesh.
+He later served as the Director General of Bangladesh Institute of International and Strategic Studies (BIISS) under the Ministry of Foreign Affairs.
+He is currently a Lifetime Honourary Advisor to the Board of Governors of BIISS.

-General Muniruzzaman is an experienced peace keeper, he has taught t h e subject as a faculty member and has been a practitioner in the field.
-He was also instrumental in the establishment of the Bangladesh Institute of Peace Support Operations Training (BIPSOT).
+General Muniruzzaman is an experienced peacekeeper, he has taught the subject as a faculty member and has been a practitioner in the field. .
+He was also part of a small team that worked towards the establishment of the Bangladesh Institute of Peace Support Operations Training (BIPSOT).
 He was a member and head of the country contingent to United National Transitional Authority in Cambodia (UNTAC) and represented UNTAC in Thailand.
-He also had the distinction of heading the post- election UN Stablisation Mission in Cambodia (established under UN Security Council Resolution 880-1993).
+He also had the distinction of h e a d i n g the post- election UN Stabilization Mission in Cambodia (established under UN Security Council Resolution 880-1993).